Essentials for good health

 Modern lifestyle and food processing has caused a considerable increase in deficiencies of essential nutrients.

-This affects non-vegetarians as well as vegetarians, but it is my clinical experience that especially vegetarianism may cause serious deficiencies unless one is well aware of what important nutrients, including vitamins, essential fatty acids, minerals and trace elements may be missing in the food.
-Among the most important nutrients that often are deficient are vitamin B12, Iodine, Vitamin D3 (in wintertime) and Omega 3 fatty acids.
+This affects non-vegetarians as well as vegetarians, but it is my clinical experience that especially vegetarianism may cause serious deficiencies unless one is well aware of what important nutrients, including vitamins, essential fatty acids, minerals and trace elements may be missing in vegetarian food.
+Among the most important nutrients that often are deficient are vitamin B12, Iodine, Vitamin D3 (in wintertime), Magnesium and Omega 3 fatty acids.
 Because of deficiencies of such vital nutrients, serious complications, including coronary heart disease and stroke may occur according to my experience.

 A quite common problem among vegetarians is protein deficiency that may cause important health problems.
 People who switch to vegetarianism often tend to underestimate their protein need.
 This is because meat is a much more "compact" source of protein.
-You need to eat considerably larger volumues of vegetarian protein sources, like legumes, than meat.
+You need to eat considerably larger volumues of vegetarian protein sources. like legumes, than meat.
 Also you often need to combine different protein sources to ensure that you get enough of the amino acids that the body cannot synthetize.
 So ensuring protein sufficiency needs quite good nutritional knowledge.

 I have met several patients who have given up vegetarianism because of health problems caused by nutrient deficiencies due to incomplete knowledge about nutrition.
-By conveying this knowledge, I hope to prevent this unfortunate decision.
+By conveying this knowledge, I hope to prevent this decision.

 Important information including more nutrients that may be deficient, new articles, new sections and scientific references will be added and improved editing and design of the website is planned.